Airing and heating can help against window condensation

 The reason it appears on the window panes is that the glass is usually the coldest surface in the room.
-Obstacles like window sills, curtains and even parts of the furniture in a room can constrict airflow and make the window pane cool down faster even more.
-In extreme cases condensation can also appear on cold outer walls and entrance doors.
+Obstacles like window sills, curtains, and even parts of the furniture in a room can constrict airflow and make the window pane cool down faster even more.
+In extreme cases, condensation can also appear on cold outer walls and entrance doors.

 This is the main reason people always hear the same advice, to turn on their radiators and to air their rooms more often.
-It is however very important to air and heat your rooms responsibly and economically.
+It is however very important to air and heats your rooms responsibly and economically.

-During colder seasons keeping windows open constantly would be a huge mistake, since the constant influx of cold air causes the temperature in the room to drop too drastically.
+During colder seasons keeping windows open constantly would be a huge mistake since the constant influx of cold air causes the temperature in the room to drop too drastically.
 Reheating the room results in huge heating expenses.
-Instead, you should try to open up all the windows in a roomcompletely for up to 10 minutes, several times a day if needed, to facilitate a complete as possible exchange of air masses.
+Instead, you should try to open up all the windows in a room completely for up to 10 minutes, several times a day if needed, to facilitate a complete as possible exchange of air masses.
 This way it will also be easier to reheat a room.
 This method is also very beneficial when it comes to airing the bathroom or kitchen.

 During summer constantly airing rooms is of course always a possibility.

 When it comes to the temperature in a room, preferences vary.
-Generally speaking it should never be necessary to heat a room beyond 23°C just to avoid condensation.
+Generally speaking, it should never be necessary to heat a room beyond 23°C just to avoid condensation.